girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 5.1 Stack and Modules

-Code uses Java 17, Maven, MySQL 8.0, and Connector/J. Core classes: `DatabaseConnection` (connect and bootstrap), `CustomerManager`, `ProductManager`, and `OrderManager`.
+Code uses Java 17, Maven, MySQL 8.0, and Connector/J. Core classes: `DatabaseConnection` (connect and bootstrap with retries), `CustomerManager`, `ProductManager`, and `OrderManager`.
 A simple logger records key events and errors.
+Configuration is loaded once at startup, and the schema bootstrap script can be run separately or via a helper method for first-time setups.

 ### 5.2 Key Behaviours

 The CLI menus route actions to managers, which validate inputs and call DAOs.
 Order creation wraps item inserts in a transaction so invoices are consistent.
-Phone and price checks prevent common bad data.
+Phone and price checks prevent common bad data, and duplicate customer detection relies on phone numbers.
+Simple pagination in listings keeps large product menus readable.
+When errors occur, user-facing messages stay brief while logs capture the stack trace.

 ### 5.3 Deployment and Operations

 The app runs from the command line with a `database_setup.sql` seed.
-Optional Dockerfiles support container runs.
-Backups are simple SQL dumps; no external services are required.
+Optional Dockerfiles support container runs for demo or grading.
+Backups are simple SQL dumps scheduled via cron or a batch file; no external services are required.
+Environment variables can override DB credentials in lab environments to avoid editing the properties file.

 ---